 - I can be a worthwhile participant in society

-- To educate, train and impart vocational training to mentally handicapped and differently abled persons
+- To educate, train and impart vocational training to differently abled persons

 - To help participants develop good work habits and right attitudes towards work